xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 - If test suite 3 finishes running and has 5 test failures (x = 4 + 3 + 5), the new threshold of the next test suite is 8 (T - x = 8).
 Therefore, test suite 4 is triggered to run with T = 8.
 - If test suite 4 finishes running with 8 test failures and stops, the total number of test failures counted in test suites 1, 2, 3, and 4 is 20 (x = 4 + 3 + 5 + 8).
 Since x = T = 20, the test suite collection stops triggering test suite 5.

-Below are the final status of each test suite in the test suite collection.
+Below is the final status of each test suite in the test suite collection.

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>
 <tbody>